Code of Conduct Policy

 For any violation beyond a verbal warning, library staff are required to file an incident report.
 These reports will be documented in a library incident log, including:

-• The outcome or next steps (e.g., formal warning, suspension).
+• Outcome or next steps (e.g., formal warning, suspension)

 Review and Escalation